listener-js/listener/docs/README.md

 MyClass.hello([]) // "hi again"
 ```

-Since `MyClass.helloAgain` returns a value, that is the end value that is returned.
+Since `MyClass.helloAgain` returns a value, that is the end return value.

 ## ID argument